jinayang15/ICS4UCulminating/README.txt

   NullPointerException may be thrown, but THE GAME IS OKAY.
 - Badly Poisoned does not work
 - Sometimes bugs and battle does not work properly.
 For example, sometimes when you win, it crashes.
+- Sometimes, when you switch into a Pokemon, attack may not work, crashing the game.
+- Moves like absorb and mega drain do not work for some reason.